You will have different challenges depending on the age of your Chinese students.

 As one of your main goals is to get the kids to speak English, you’ll have to use this as an opportunity to create lessons around various characters, and act out parts, etc.

-As children are incapable of giving feedback, it’s crucial that you pitch your lessons at the right level for each age group and not make the material too difficult.
+Whether you're teaching in the public or private sector, it’s crucial that you pitch your lessons at the right level for each age group because children are incapable of giving feedback.

 Teenage and adult students in China